 This article gives an overview of how SEO plays a role in your recruitment campaign and explains the basics of how it works and how you can be in a better position to make a successful hire.

-So, how does it work?
-How do you actually get higher in internet search results?
+How do you actually get higher in internet search results for jobs?

 The best way to understand this is to put yourself in the jobseeker’s shoes for a moment.
 You’re looking for a new job – what things are you likely to search?
 Job title?
 Location?
 Salary?
 Anything else?
 This is exactly the kind of thing that makes a job relevant – the relationship between what a user is looking for and the information within your job advert.